renec-chain/renec/docs/src/cli/usage.md

             Minimum slot distance from the tip to consider a validator delinquent. [default: 128]

     -u, --url <URL_OR_MONIKER>
-            URL for Solana's JSON RPC or moniker (or their first letter): [mainnet-beta, testnet, devnet, localhost]
+            URL for RENEC's JSON RPC or moniker (or their first letter): [mainnet-beta, testnet, devnet, localhost]

     -k, --keypair <KEYPAIR>                           Filepath or URL to a keypair --output <FORMAT>